The meningococcal vaccine protects against meningococcal disease. Meningococcal vaccine is also called Menactra®, NeisVac-C®, Nimenrix® and Bexsero®.

 - adolescents and young adults living in other types of overcrowded accommodation

 Contact your doctor or nurse for more information.

 How effective is meningococcal vaccine?

-Having the meningococcal vaccine does not give you lifelong protection against meningococcal disease.
-When you get the vaccine, it causes your body's defence system to produce antibodies to fight against the infection, if you come into contact with someone who has the illness.
+Having the meningococcal vaccine doesn't give you lifelong protection.
+When you get the vaccine, it causes your body to produce antibodies to fight against the infection if you come into contact with the illness.
 But, over time, the antibody levels decrease.
-The number and quality of antibodies and how long they last depend on what type of vaccine is used, the meningococcal group(s) covered by the vaccine, and the age of the person receiving the vaccine.
+In older children, adolescents and adults, protection is expected to last for up to 5 years after vaccination.

 How is meningococcal vaccine given?

-Meningococcal vaccine is given by injection into a muscle, commonly your mid-thigh or upper arm.
-The number of doses required will depend on the brand used and the age at which the first dose is given.
-You can receive more than one meningococcal vaccine at a time if more than 1 type is needed.
+Meningococcal vaccine is given by injection into a muscle, usually your mid-thigh or upper arm.
+The number of doses needed depends on the brand used and the age of the person.
+You can receive more than 1 meningococcal vaccine at a time if more than 1 type is needed.

 Possible side effects

-Like all medicines, meningococcal vaccine can cause side effects, although not everyone gets them.
-Often side effects improve as your body gets used to the new medicine.
+Like all medicines, meningococcal vaccines can cause side effects, although not everyone gets them.
+Often side effects improve over time.

 |Side effects||What should I do?|